Mondays & Wednesdays – 4:15-5:30 PM

 18 October – Literary Production, Paratext, Genre

-Read excerpts from Criticism and Ideology, by Terry Eagleton.
+Read Chapter 2, “Categories for a Materialist Criticism” from Criticism and Ideology, by Terry Eagleton.
 PDF.

 23 October – Poetics and Criticism